Revisiting re:Invent 2014…from an APN Partner Perspective

 What is AWS Config’s availability?

-AWS Config is available in limited preview form and you can start using it today in the US East (Northern Virginia) Region.
+AWS Config is available and you can start using it today in the US East (Northern Virginia) Region.
 We plan to make it available in all public AWS Regions.

 Amazon EC2 Container Service (ECS): Cluster Management for Docker